mdda/mdda.github.io/_posts/AI/2018-12-08-presentation-at-NIPS-MLOSS.md

-"Building, growing and sustaining ML communities" - Martin Andrews https://nips.cc/Conferences/2018/Schedule?showEvent=10920 11 am Sat, 15mins (allow 2-3mins for questions)
+"Building, growing and sustaining ML communities" - Martin Andrews https://nips.cc/Conferences/2018/Schedule?showEvent=10920 ~10am Sat, 15mins (allow 2-3mins for questions)

-Outline:
+Paper Outline:
   What Libraries & Frameworks can do to widen their appeal
     • Differentiation
     • Example